-Classroom Etiquette: The use of lap tops and tablets are permitted only for purposes related to the course.
+Classroom Technology: The use of lap tops and tablets are permitted only for purposes related to the course.
 All cell phones, iPods, and any other small hand held devices are strictly forbidden during class.
 Violation of this policy will result in your being requested to leave the class and receiving an unexcused absence.

-- 2) Quizzes (30% of final grade): Five quizzes (2 multiple choice/true-false and 3 essay) will occur based on the schedule below.
-The quizzes will be made available on Sakai: Tests & Quizzes.
-Once you begin the quiz, you will have a set time limit to complete it.
-Once you start the quiz, you must complete it in one sitting.
+2) Tests (80% of final grade): Eight tests (multiple choice/true-false/short answer) will occur based on the schedule below.
+The tests will be made available on Sakai: Tests & Quizzes.
+Once you begin the test, you will have a set time limit to complete it, and so you must complete it in one sitting.
 You cannot save your answers and return at a later time to finish it.
-In case of unintended submission or any other problems taking the quizzes, students must contact me immediately.
-I will determine if you deserve to retake the quiz. - 3) Three tests (60% of final grade, each test is 20%): The tests will be multiple choice and true/false.
-The questions will be based on the key terms and concepts at the end of each chapter or section in both textbooks.
-The students must understand these terms in the context of the readings and class discussions.
-If you miss a test because of a legitmate excuse, you will have one week from the test date to take the test.
-If this is not possible, you will have to meet with me to arrange another type of make up test.
+In case of unintended submission or any other problems taking the tests, students must contact me immediately.
+I will determine if you deserve to retake the test.

-Grading Policy: All final grades will be calculated according to the Rutgers' grading system: 4.0 = A (100-90), 3.5 = B+ (89-85), 3.0 = B (84-80), 2.5 = C+ (79-75), 2.0 = C (74-70), 1.0 = D (69-65), 0.0 = F (64 and below).
+Grading Policy: All final grades will be calculated according to the Rutgers' grading system: 4.0 = A (100-90), 3.5 = B + (89-85), 3.0 = B (84-80), 2.5 = C + (79-75), 2.0 = C (74-70), 1.0 = D (69-65), 0.0 = F (64 and below).
 An incomplete ("T" grade) for this course will not be given unless the student consults with me about the reason for not completing the course work on time.
 Grades that appear in the Sakai Gradebook are only close estimations of your grade.
 I reserve the right to adjust and override these grades as I deem necessary.
 All final grades are based on my assessment of your work.